krdeepakjha/HackathonDoc/03_SetupInfrastructure.md

 ## Data and Resource

-As you probably most of the deployed Azure resources reside in a resource group.
-We created that resource group already to reduce administrative efforts.
-The other Azure resources inside the resource group have to be first created.
+As you probably know most of the deployed Azure resources reside in a resource group.
+We created that resource group already for you to reduce administrative efforts.
+The other Azure resources inside the resource group have to be created by your code.
 This distinction between existing resources and to be created ones is also reflected in the terraform code.
-The keyword `data` denotes a reference to existing resources you want to read.
-Resources to be managed by terraform are called `resource`.
+The keyword `data` denotes an existing resources you want to read for later reference in your code.
+Resources to be managed by terraform are denoted by the keyword `resource`.
 As explained in the introduction terraform adjusts these resources so that they match the target state you define in the terraform code.
 Both data and resources can have mandatory and optional properties.

 So let's add the required code for reading the resource group and its property for later reference.
 To do so add the following code to `main.tf` file.
 ```